Timișoara: Ethnic minorities

 Timișoara has stood out since ancient times as an ethnically diverse city.
 In 1910, the largest community was represented by Germans, followed by Hungarians, Romanians, Jews, Serbs and many other smaller communities, such as Czechs, Slovaks, Croats, Romas, Bulgarians, Poles, etc. The figures and percentage ratios are much changed today, but the multiethnic aspect of the city persists.
 Nowadays, 85% of the inhabitants are Romanians, while the minorities are much more diverse due to the presence of Asians, Italians, Muslims, and fewer Germans and Hungarians.
-Yet, in Timișoara live most Germans in Romania as share in the population of a city.
+Despite this, Timișoara is the city with the largest population of Germans in Romania.
 The decline of German and Hungarian communities is mainly due to assimilation (for instance, 64% of Hungarians in Timișoara live in mixed marriages), migration and low birth rates.
 Timișoara is also home to an important Serb community, which in 2011 numbered almost 5,000 people.
 Many of them use Serbian as a second language, preferring Romanian.
 Serbian is more common among older generations educated in it.

 In 2018, according to official data, over 7,000 foreigners lived in Timișoara.
 The actual figure is higher, given that many foreigners living in Timișoara do not apply for permanent residence, while spending most of their time in the city.